krisrowe/notes-to-sheets/README.md

 - Import all notes from your source with their metadata and images
 - Handle both image attachments and web links
 - Skip trashed notes and handle archived notes appropriately
+- Reuse existing folders and sheets (won't create duplicates)
+- Sync images efficiently at the end of processing

 ### ⚠️ Data Destruction (Use with Extreme Caution)